rafaelvzago/ai-helpers/plugins/security/commands/image-grades.md

    - Access to Red Hat Pyxis API (pyxis.engineering.redhat.com)
    - Corporate network or VPN connection may be required

+4. **Email Configuration** (only required when using `--email` flag):
+   - SMTP server configuration in container-grade-reporter tool
+   - Email recipients list configured
+   - SMTP authentication credentials (if required)
+   - See container-grade-reporter documentation for email setup

 ## Notes

 - The tool execution may take several minutes depending on the number of repositories